 Eliaz Rodriguez is an autodidactic writer, director, and editor from Chicago.
-In 2008, after his metal band broke up and he dropped out of Columbia College Chicago (the same one Kanye West dropped out of), Eliaz co-created the comedy group Wood Sugars and over the next five years produced/directed hundreds of films, web series, podcasts, and live comedy shows.
+In 2008, after his metal band broke up and he dropped out of Columbia College Chicago, Eliaz co-created the comedy group Wood Sugars and over the next five years produced/directed hundreds of films, web series, podcasts, and live comedy shows.

 In October of 2013 he made his first solo short film, an adaptation of a true story entitled “Beverly”, which went on to win Best In Show of the Cinema Minima Residency and Best of Fest of the Indie Incubator Film Fest.